GrayedFox/multidict/README.md

-Remember, Firefox is open source software, which makes them a damn sight more trustworthy and accountable than most other companies (and certainly most other browsers) out in the wild, if you have the skills and time (which I do not!) you could also poke around their code base yourself just to make absolutely sure.
+Remember, Firefox is open source software, which makes them a damn sight more trustworthy and accountable than most other companies (and certainly most other browsers) out in the wild, if you have the skills and time you could also poke around their code base yourself just to make absolutely sure (or you could proxy all your own web traffic and try to isolate any and all network traffic coming from Firefox).

 ## Credits

 - Dictionaries by [Hunspell][0] and available for download [here][1]
 - Icons by [SmashIcons][2], taken from [Flaticon.com][3]
-- Spellchecking powered by [NSpell][4], made by Titus Wormer, the brains behind [retext][5] NLP
+- Spellchecking powered by [NSpell][4], made by Titus Wormer, the brains behind the [retext][5] NLP
 - Highlighting logic based off heavily redacted [HighlightWithinTextarea][7] jQuery plugin by Will Boyd
 - Async forEach helper function taken from Antonio V's [p-iteration][6] module
 - Language detection thanks to Dick Sites and the kick-ass [CLD2][9] (Compact Language Detector 2) software
+- Word suggestions carousel made possible by the good graces of David DeSandro, who wrote an excellent tutorial called [Introduction to CSS 3D transforms][11].
+Give it a read, it's awesome.
 - Mozilla and all her contributors
 - All of you, duh!